PhilipYip1988/python-notebooks/mambaforge_install/ipython.md

 mamba install ipython
 ```

-A better practice is to leave the (base) Python environment unmodified and therefore create a new Python environment using:
+A better practice is to leave the (base) Python environment unmodified and therefore create a new Python environment.

+Mambaforge will be used to create a Python environment.
+To install Mambaforge see [Mambaforge: Install](./mambaforge.md)

+The following Python Environment can be created for ipython:

 ```
-mamba create -n ipython python=3.11 ipython
+mamba create -n ipython python=3.11 ipython cython seaborn scikit-learn sympy openpyxl xlrd xlsxwriter lxml sqlalchemy nodejs tabulate
 ```

+This is covered in more detail in [Mambaforge: Python Environments Overview](./environments.md)

 <img src='images_ipython/img_002.png' alt='img_002' width=450/>

-The Python environment will be created and the packages can be downloaded and installed:
+The mamba package manager will search for all of these packages and their dependencies.
+Input ```y``` in order to proceed:

 <img src='images_ipython/img_003.png' alt='img_003' width=450/>

+The packages will be downloaded and installed.
 This Python environment can be activated using:

 ```
 mamba activate ipython